yvt/openspades/README.md

 ### cg_fov
 Recommended: N/A

 FOV is very a preferential thing.
-Nobody's judging you, go crazy and set it to 1 or 179
+Nobody's judging you, go crazy and set it to 1 or 179 (anything more or less breaks the game - though I'm not stopping you though!)